JetBrains/kotlin-web-site/pages/docs/tutorials/native/targeting-multiple-platforms.md

 zephyr_stm32f4_disco:
 ```

-For Linux and Windows Subsystem for Linux (WSL) with Kotlin/Native v0.8 we have:
+For Linux and Windows Subsystem for Linux (WSL) with Kotlin/Native v0.9.2 we have:

 ```
-> kotlinc-native -list_targets
+> kotlinc-native -list-targets
 linux_x64:                    (default) linux
 linux_arm32_hfp:                        raspberrypi
 linux_mips32: